conan-io/docs/tutorial/consuming_packages/different_configurations.rst

     $ Release\compressor.exe
     (on a pop-up window) The code execution cannot proceed because zlib1.dll was not found.
 Reinstalling the program may fix this problem.
+    # This error depends on the console being used and may not always pop up.
+    # It could run correctly if the console gets the zlib dll from a different path.

 .. code-block:: bash
     :caption: Linux, Macos